dayerlin-bustamante/dayerlin-bustamante/README.md

 day.devprograms@gmail.com

-- I am passionate about technology
-- Currently training as Designer UX/UI | Frontend Developer programmer
+- I am passionate about technology and currently training as Designer UX/UI | Frontend Developer programmer
 - I'm currently looking to add value and join a stable project or company that represents great learning for my professional development.
-My main programing languages/platform are:
+- My main programing languages/platform are:

 ```javascript
 const Day = {